timschneeb/GalaxyBudsLive-Disassembly/README.md

 ### Debug Menu

 The Buds Live get a hidden debug menu as well.
 It'll work the same way the one for the Buds+ did.
-Check my reddit post (including instructions) about this: <https://www.reddit.com/r/galaxybuds/comments/hjgfaf/galaxy_buds_i_found_a_new_debug_menu/>
+Check my reddit post (includes instructions) about this: <https://www.reddit.com/r/galaxybuds/comments/hjgfaf/galaxy_buds_i_found_a_new_debug_menu/>

 ### Future Online Manual

-As of writing this, the online-manual is not yet available but this may change in the upcoming weeks.
+As of writing this, the online-manual is not yet available but this may change in the next days/weeks.
 When it becomes available, you can check it out here: <http://www.samsung.com/m-manual/mod/SM-R180>

 ### Menu Overview